We Supply & Install Energy Efficient Industrial LED Lighting Systems

 This particular set of conditions results in accumulation of deposits onto light fittings.
 For LED fixtures this can be a particular problem as the top side of the LED fitting is typically a large aluminium heat sink which needs to be kept clean to effectively remove heat from the chip.
 Dirt also accumulates on the lens of the fitting - a dirt depreciation factor may have to be worked into calculations for light levels

-If frequent cleaning with water jets will required then the correct IP rating needs to be selected (as is the case with any other type of industrial light fitting).
-There are also corrosion proof and explosive proof LED lights available for certain situations
+If frequent cleaning with water jets will required then LED factory lighting solutions with the correct IP rating need to be specified (as is the case with any other type of industrial light fitting).
+There are also corrosion proof and explosive proof LED lights available for certain situations.

 Are LED lights suitable for industrial environments with extreme temperatures?